MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/maintain-group-membership-with-office-365-powershell.md

 ## Use the Azure Active Directory PowerShell for Graph module
 First, [connect to your Office 365 tenant](connect-to-office-365-powershell.md#connect-with-the-azure-active-directory-powershell-for-graph-module).

-### Add or remove user accounts as members
+### Add or remove user accounts as members of a group

-**To add a user account by its UPN**, fill in the user account User Principal Name (UPN) (example: belindan@contoso.com) and the group display name, removing the “<” and “>” characters, and run the commands in the PowerShell window or the PowerShell Integrated Script Environment (ISE).
+**To add a user account by its UPN**, fill in the user account User Principal Name (UPN) (example: belindan@contoso.com) and the group display name, removing the “<” and “>” characters, and run these commands in the PowerShell window or the PowerShell Integrated Script Environment (ISE).

 ```powershell
 $userUPN="<UPN of the user account to add>"